rDr4g0n/ToDone-List/readme.md

 	* filter by tag(s)
 	* filter by name
 	* tapping tag populates filter box with that tag
+* make new timestamp box into a type
+	* create/load configs
+	* persist configs to localstorage
+* make localstorage function safe and more flexible
+* fix padding/margin issue on mobile

 # V2 stuff
 * optimize render() (request animation frame? synchronize all renders?)